oslabs-beta/ProtoNative/README.md

 2. Install dependencies and make any changes to your app as you see fit in a code editor of your choosing.

-3. Run your app with "npm start" and scan the QR code using the Expo Go mobile app to view your application in real time.
+3. Run with "npm start" and scan the QR code using the Expo Go mobile app to view your brand new application on your own device!
     <br>

     <picture>